 God bless you, Maryl

 Loved the webinar tonight!
 Your insights are wonderful and so generous of you to share.
 I saw your presentations at the PSA conference in Boston and knew I wanted to follow your programs.
 You are making the world a better place!
-I studied with the fabulous Gus Lussi who on my first lesson told me he was going to teach me not how to skate but how to think-that was the one of most impactful moment of my life though it hardly seemed so at the moment.
+I studied with the fabulous Gus Lussi who on my first lesson told me he was going to teach me not how to skate but how to think.
+That was the one of the most impactful moments of my life though it hardly seemed so at the moment.
 I was delighted that you brought up that idea, among others.

 Thank you!
 June Clark